Pediatric Eye Exam in Gonzales

 When should my child's eyes be examined?

 Dr. Uong recommends a comprehensive eye exam for your child at the age of 4 if they are asymptomatic and there is no eye misalignment present (we provide eye exams for children in grades K-12).
-It is important to bring your child in for a comprehensive eye exam yearly to make sure their eyes and vision are developing normally.
+It is important to bring your child in for annual comprehensive eye exams to ensure their eyes and vision are developing normally.

-An eye exam at an earlier age may be necessary if your child is at higher risk for developing vision problems, if an eye misalignment is apparent, or if an eye problem was detected by the pediatrician.
+Your child may need an eye exam at an earlier age if they have a higher risk of developing vision problems, if an eye misalignment is apparent, or if their pediatrician has detected an eye problem.

 Will sitting too close to the television set hurt my child's eyes?